twitter icon youtube icon instagram icon

 What are the qualifications for the program?

-1. Home must be within city limits (not in a Flood Zone).
+1. Home must be within the Tulsa city limits (not in a floodplain).

 2. Total family income must not exceed income guidelines.